Equinor operations by country: Libya

-With Chevron as partner, Statoil is operator of two off shore blocks (#128 and #129) and in partnership with Petrobras owns part of blocks #315 and #324 in Nigeria.
-Statoil's offices are located in Lagos.
+Netherlands

 Norway

 Equinor is the largest operator on the Norwegian continental shelf, with 60% of total production.
 The fields operated are Glitne, Gullfaks, Heidrun, Huldra, Kristin, Kvitebjørn, Mikkel, Norne, Sleipner, Snorre, Snøhvit, Statfjord, Sygna, Tordis, Troll, Veslefrikk, Vigdis, Visund, Volve and Åsgard.
 Equinor also operates a chain of service stations and other energy related products.
 The company has processing plants at Kolsnes, Kårstø, Mongstad and Tjeldbergodden.
 The company's global headquarters are in Stavanger, and it has other offices around Norway.

 Poland

 In Poland Statoil operates 200 service stations.
 In addition there is exported gas to Poland from Norway.
-Statoil's offices are located in the capital Warszawa.
+Statoil's offices are located in the capital Warsaw.